RabihKaddour/OCCSVGViewer/README.md

 # Welcome to OCCSVG.NET

-<h3 style="font-size: 30px;">OCCSVG.NET</h3> This is a  library designed for reading SVG files (Scalable Vector Graphic), accurately interpreting shapes, including their strokes, fills, and other properties.
+<h3>OCCSVG.NET</h3> This is a  library designed for reading SVG files (Scalable Vector Graphic), accurately interpreting shapes, including their strokes, fills, and other properties.
 The package, available at: [OCCSVG.NET NuGet Package](https://www.nuget.org/packages/OCCSVG.NET/), is designed to import various SVG elements into a .NET application.
 It supports most types of gradients, patterns, which gives designers the freedom to define their drawings in almost any vector drawing application and save them into SVG file.
 Application developers can then use these drawings in their .NET applications.
 <br><br>

-<h3 style="font-size: 30px;"> OCCSVGViewer </h3>
+<h3> OCCSVGViewer </h3>
 This is a <b>demo 3D-Viewer</b> built on <b>Occt.NET (7.9.0)</b>.
 It uses the <b>OCCSVG NuGet package</b> to read, interpret, and render SVG files.
 The OCCSVGViewer application also displays the topology of the SVG model and its elements in a TreeView.
 It also allows for editing the elements in Tree, so it can be used to see how arbitrary SVG code will be displayed using the library.